xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

      - For big data a small NN is better that SVM
      - For big data a big NN is better that a medium NN is better that small NN.
-     - Hopefully we have a lot of data because the world is using the computer a little bit more
+     - Hopefully we have a lot of data because the world is using the computer a little bit more -- Mobiles and cameras
-       - Mobiles
-       - IOT (Internet of things)
+       -- IOT (Internet of things)
   2. Computation:
      - GPUs.
      - Powerful CPUs.